 Student conduct records are maintained in the OSCCR for seven years from the date of the incident, with the exception of cases resulting in University expulsion (such files are retained indefinitely).
 Such files may contain contact information, correspondence, decisions, assigned outcomes, reports, and other information pertaining to any case in which a student was found responsible.

-Students have a right to view a redacted copy their conduct file, with any protected information about other students removed, during regular business hours in the OSCCR.
+Students have a right to view a redacted copy of their conduct file, with any protected information about other students removed, during regular business hours in the OSCCR.
 The OSCCR requires a minimum of two business days’ notice to prepare files for review.
-Students may also access limited information on their record via the ADVOCATE database (luc-advocate.symplicity.com).

-Privacy applies to respondents, complainants, witnesses, advisors, conduct administrators, and members of hearing boards.
+Privacy applies to respondents, affected parties, witnesses, third party reporters, advisors, conduct administrators, and members of hearing boards.
 All individuals are expected to adhere to the regulations set forth by the Family Educational Rights and Privacy Act of 1974 as Amended (“FERPA”) regarding the dissemination of information pertaining to the student conduct or grievance processes.
 All proceedings are private and unauthorized recording by any means is prohibited.
 The University reserves the right to share information regarding a case with other appropriate parties on a need-to-know basis.

 The overall purpose of the Community Standards is to ensure the safety of the University community while balancing the needs of (a) the individual student(s) involved in an incident, (b) the rest of the University community, and (c) the University as an institution.
 None of the procedures or processes described in the Community Standards are intended to be adversarial or overly legalistic in nature; rather, these processes are intended to be informal, fair, and expeditious.